Sitanshu Yashaschandra: Works

-He wrote mainly in Gujarati but his works are translated into Hindi and other languages.
+Yashaschandra wrote mainly in Gujarati but his works are translated into Hindi and other languages.
 He has translated some works of poetry, drama and criticism from English to Gujarati.
 Surrealism is considered as his signature style.

 Odysseus nu Halesu (1974), Jatayu (1986) and Vakhar (2008) are his collections of poetry.
 Mohen-jo-dado is a collection of poems published in August 1970 in Sanskriti magazine and later released on audio cassette in 1978.

 He has written and adapted several plays.
-He adapted Eugène Ionesco's The Lesson in Gujarati.
+He adapted Eugène Ionesco's The Lesson as Margdarshan in Gujarati.
 He also adapted Thomas Hardy's story, Day After The Fair as a play, Vaishakhi Koyal in Gujarati.
 He also adapted Peter Shaffer's Equus as Tokhar in Gujarati.
 It was produced by Pravin Joshi, Shafi Inamdar, and Mahendra Joshi.
 All three literary adaptations were successful commercially.
 His Aa Manas Madrasi Lage Chhe (This Man Looks Madrasi, 1978) was directed by Satyadev Dube.
 Kem Makanji, Kya Chalya?
 (Hello Makanji, Where Are You Going?, 1985) appeared as a radio play was directed by Nimesh Desai of Chorus.
 Grahan (Eclipse, 1989), directed by P. S. Chari, was inspired by Oedipus.

 In 1999, his six plays, all performed on stage, were published, which included Chhabili Ramati Chhanumanu, Kem Makanji, Kya Chalya?, Lady Lalkunwar, Aa Manas Madrasi Lage Chhe, Tokhar and Khagras.
 Lady Lalkunvar (1999) is a Gujarati adaptation of Eduardo De Filippo's play, Filumena Marturano.
-Ashvatthama and Grahan are his unpublished works.
+Ashvatthama Aaje Pan Jive Chhe (ane Hanay Chhe) (2021) is a play based on Ashwatthama.
+Grahan is his unpublished work.
 Jagine Joyu To is his other work.
 He has edited Natya-Kesuda.

 Simankan ane Simollanghan (1977), Ramaniyata no Vagvikalpa (1979) and Asyaha Sarga Vidhau (2002) are his works of criticism, theory of literature and literary historiography.

 He had written a screenplay of 1993 Hindi film Maya Memsaab, which was based on Gustave Flaubert's Madame Bovary.

+He edited the book Critical Discourse in Gujarati, an anthology of critical writings in Gujarati.